Huy-Ngo/acanban/docs/source/req/suppl-spec.rst

 The system should be intuitive to any users.
 Users should be able to use it with little to no training.

+To achieve this, the interface should:

+- not contain superfluous and distracting features
+- the user's projects should be easily found as soon as the user sign in (for students and supervisors)
+- All bodies of text should be readable and legible.
+  Text font should thus be decided by the user since each user finds a different font easier to read.

 Reliability
 -----------